 I took my gloves off just to cool down slightly but it’s almost impossible to judge what to wear when there’s so much difference between the hot sun and the cold air in the shade.
 I took a break at the 18-mile mark and rested on a bench, in the village of Tournefort, at the edge of a boules pitch, or ‘boulodrome‘.

-At that point I’d only just reached the top of the first little blip on the elevation profile for the ride, and yet it had been quite an effort, so I was concerned that the big climb of the day would be much tougher.
+At that point I’d only just reached the top of the first little blip on the elevation profile for the ride, and yet it had been quite an effort, so I was concerned that the big climb of the day to the Col de la Sinne would be much tougher.
 That was still 8 miles down the road.

 I used my gravel bike for this ride, and instead of taking my usual (Ultegra) pedals off the Colnago, I’d put the 105 pedals on, but I found them very difficult to clip in and out of, so they probably need adjusting, but I couldn’t be bothered to do it mid-ride.
 I also noted that the saddle on the GT Grade is just not as comfortable as the one on the Colnago.